tolves/ingressUPCUPV_map/README.md

 # ingressUPCUPV_map
-Create IITC map and google map base on Ingress data
+Create an IITC map and google map which are based on Ingress data

-Ruby
+Ruby running environment required

-Gather game_log.tsv(from Nia) and upc.rb in same folder.
+Gather game_log.tsv(from NIA) and upc.rb in same folder.

 run: ruby upc.rb

-It will creates 2 or more files.
+It will create 2 or more files which according to your tsv file size.

-You can copy draw_out.txt into IITC draw-tools(Watch out, it would consume enormous memories, consequently crash ensued)
+You can copy draw_out.txt into IITC draw-tools(BE CAREFUL, it will consume enormous memories, and as a result, the brower will cash)

-upc_map_index.csv and upv_map_index.csv are detail about upc and upv, you can directly import it into google my map(https://www.google.com/maps/d/)
+upc_map_index.csv and upv_map_index.csv are detail about your upc and upv, you can directly import it into google my map(https://www.google.com/maps/d/)

 Enjoy it.